I regularly talk about self praise – It is one of my favourite topics!

 - When you look in the mirror, search for something to praise yourself for – it doesn’t have to be related to your body – it could be as simple as congratulating yourself for getting out of bed on time or getting the kids breakfast ready.

-Lisa Phillips is a Sydney Life Coach and Confidence Coach based in Australia.
-She is also the author of ‘The Confidence Coach’ – (Exile Publishing).
-To find out more about Lisa, please see www.amazingcoaching.com.au or to book Lisa to speak at your event, please see www.howtoempoweryourstaff.com.
+Lisa Phillips provides online coaching, Sydney Life Coaching and Confidence Coaching.
+She is also a fully qualified career coach.
+She is also the author of ‘The Confidence Coach‘ – (Exile Publishing).
+To find out more about Lisa, please see www.amazingcoaching.com.au